lzwjava/lzwjava.github.io/original/2024-11-27-learn-tips-en.md

 * Write blogs, make videos, or create other content to share.
 People are narcissistic.
 By reviewing what you create, you will notice imperfections.
 That will give you the urge to improve.

 * Learn the history of things, like some specific math, electricity, or programming.
 It shows how things develop and the strong reasons for the order in which they appear.
+These parts are what textbooks miss.